Resonant enhancement of particle emission from a parametrically driven condensate in a one-dimensional lattice: Introduction

 There has been a number of theoretical works which explained various aspects of the experiments \cite{chin3,chin4,yan,zhai,holland}.
 Our model differs from previous ones in its simplicity.
-We are able to investigate all of the relevant physics in a transparent way, and discuss the conditions for resonantly exciting the collective mode, the mode-matching conditions with the environment, and the dependence on drive amplitude.
+We are able to investigate all of the relevant physics in a transparent way, and discuss the conditions for resonantly exciting the collective mode, the mode-matching conditions with the environment, and the dependence on drive amplitude. {{} Related physics has also been explored in other contexts \cite{riboli,lee,whitlock,haroutyunyan,salasnich,gati,topfer}. }

 In Sec.~\ref{sec:model} we describe our model and the relevant equations of motion.
 In Sec.~\ref{sec:perturb} we perturbatively analyze this model with respect to the symmetric mode and the antisymmetric mode.
 In Sec.~\ref{sec:numerics} we parametrically drive the antisymmetric mode and compare the results to a numerical solution.
 We provide a summary in Sec.~\ref{sec:summary}.